Fear82/ETH-OS-ROYALE-/README.md

 Welcome to **ETHOS ROYALE**, a thrilling 2D action game built with JavaScript and HTML5 Canvas!
 Battle three unique enemies in a dark, moonlit forest, using powerful $AIR attacks and devastating nukes.
 Dodge enemy projectiles, collect health pickups, and survive the onslaught under the glow of purple and red moons.

-## Play Now
-Open the game in your browser: (https://fear82.github.io/ETHOS-ROYALE/)
 ## How to Play
 ### Controls
 - **Arrow Keys**: Move left or right.